-Dr. Aaron Socha was trained in natural product synthesis and spectroscopy, and served as an Associate Professor of Chemistry and Director of Sustainable Energy at the City University of New York for 7 years.
-As Reasearch Affiliate of the Lawrence Berkeley National Lab, he co-founded Illium Technologies, and has pioneered the conversion of naturally-occuring compounds into ionic liquid solvents.
-Aaron leads all research and product development at Illium Labs in Charlotte, North Carolina.
+Aaron was trained in natural product isolation, characterization and synthesis, and served as an Associate Professor of Chemistry and Director of Sustainable Energy at the City University of New York for 7 years.
+As a Research Affiliate of the Lawrence Berkeley National Lab, he co-founded Illium Technologies, and has pioneered the conversion of naturally-occuring compounds into ionic liquid solvents.
+Aaron leads product development at Illium Labs in Charlotte, North Carolina.
 He holds degrees from Fordham University (BS) and the University of Rhode Island (PhD) and teaches organic and analytical chemistry at Queens University in Charlotte.

 Blake A. Simmons, PhD

-Dr. Blake Simmons is a co-founder and Advisory Board member of Illium Technologies.
+Blake is a co-founder and Managing Partner of Illium Technologies.
 Blake is the Chief Scientific and Technology Officer and Vice President of the Deconstruction Division at the US Department of Energy’s Joint BioEnergy Institute (JBEI) in Emeryville, California.
 He hold a BS and PhD degrees in chemical engineering from the University of Washington and Tulane University.
 Dr. Simmons served as part of the Senior Management team at Sandia National Laboratories for 15 years, most recently serving as the Senior Manager of Advanced Biomanufacturing as well as the Biomass Program Manager.
 He joined Lawrence Berkeley National Laboratory in February of 2016 as the Division Director of Biological Systems and Engineering.

 Seema Singh, PhD

-Dr. Seema Singh is a co-founder and Advisory Board member of Illium Technologies.
+Seema is a co-founder and Managing Partner of Illium Technologies.
 Seema is the Director of Biomass Pretreatment at the US Department of Energy’s Joint BioEnergy Institute (JBEI) and a Distinguished Member of the Technical Staff at Sandia National Lab in Livermore, California.
 She hold a PhD in biophysics from the University of New Mexico.
 Dr. Singh has authored over 79 peer reviewed manuscripts and has expertise in ionic liquid screening, pretreatment of biomass and process economics.